Visiting EU Students

-Semester 1 Students: Transcripts will be issued in February.
+Semester 1 Students: Transcripts will be issued mid-February.

-Full Academic Year and Semester 2 Students: Transcripts will be issued in June.
+Full Academic Year and Semester 2 Students: Transcripts will be issued at the end of June.

 Students may formally seek a check of their examination results or appeal their examination results.
 For further information please contact Karen McSweeney, International Office - firstname.lastname@example.org

-If you have any queries please do not hesitate to contact the Erasmus team.
+If you have any queries please do not hesitate to contact the Erasmus/Visiting European team.